memgraph/docs/docs/reference-guide/analyze_graph.md

 <a href="https://latex.codecogs.com/gif.image?\dpi{110}\chi^2&space;=&space;\sum_{i}\frac{(E_i-O_i)^2}{E_i}" target="_blank"><img src="https://latex.codecogs.com/gif.image?\dpi{110}\chi^2&space;=&space;\sum_{i}\frac{(E_i-O_i)^2}{E_i}" title="Chi-squared statistic" /></a>

-The `ANALYZE GRAPH` command should be run only once after all indexes have been created and nodes inserted in the database.
+The `ANALYZE GRAPH;` command should be run only once after all indexes have been created and nodes inserted in the database.
 In rare situations when one property is set on many more nodes than another property, choosing an index based on average group size and uniform distribution would be misleading.
 That's why the database always selects the label-property index with >= 10x fewer nodes than the other label-property index.

-The `ANALYZE GRAPH` command analyses only label-property indices, so whenever the database contains only label indices, the information about the distribution and average group size is ignored and the optimal index is selected based on the number of nodes it contains.
+The `ANALYZE GRAPH;` command analyses only label-property indices, so whenever the database contains only label indices, the information about the distribution and average group size is ignored, and the optimal index is selected based on the number of nodes it contains.

 [![Related - How